Begin scheduling your child's Baptism by filling out the registration form. We need the form prior to scheduling.

 The Greek word baptizein means “to plunge” or “to immerse.”
 The Rite of Baptism, therefore, does something to the one being baptized; it is efficacious.
 Baptism immerses the body and soul of the one being baptized into water, and the person rises a new creature - more beautiful and perfect than before.
 Christians are buried with Christ so that we may rise again to new life with Him.
 “Do you not know that all of us who have been baptized into Christ Jesus were baptized into His death?
 We were buried therefore with Him by baptism into death so that as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life” (Romans 5:3-4).

 But faith needs a community of committed believers.
 Baptism plants the seed of faith, but it must be nourished by learned followers.
-This is why Saint Mary of the Lake is committed to not only sharing the gift of Baptism with her parishioners, but also developing a deeper and more informed faith with all those who wish to have their child baptized.
-In that light, parents who desire Baptism for their child must be parishioners at Saint Mary of the Lake, attend Mass at Saint Mary’s every Sunday (or Saturday at 4:30), and attend the two baptismal preparation classes.
+This is why Saint Mary of the Lake is committed to not only sharing the gift of Baptism with its parishioners, but also developing a deeper and more informed faith with all those who wish to have their child baptized.
+In that light, parents who desire Baptism for their child must be parishioners at Saint Mary of the Lake, attend Mass at Saint Mary’s every Sunday (or Saturday at 4:30), and attend a mandatory baptismal preparation class.
 We are a family, and family requires commitment, attention, and mutual care.
-These requirements will be explained more in depth during the classes.
+These requirements will be explained more in depth during the class.

 Dates and times of the classes: